 Sprinkler systems help contain and extinguish fires in buildings.
 The sprinkler heads are delicate pieces of equipment and will discharge water if damaged.
 Residents are required to maintain an 18-inch clearance around the sprinkler heads.
 Never hang items from the sprinkler heads or pipes as they are easily damaged and may activate.
-Misuse/tampering with a sprinkler head is a violation of the College's Code of Conduct.
+Misuse/tampering with a sprinkler head is a violation of the University's Code for Student Conduct.